confluentinc/confluent-kafka-dotnet/README.md

 ## Usage

 Reference the [Confluent.Kafka](https://www.nuget.org/packages/Confluent.Kafka/) NuGet package (version 0.11.2).
-If you are deploying to non-windows platforms, you will additionally need to reference one or more platform specific packages (see below).

 To install confluent-kafka-dotnet from within Visual Studio, search for Confluent.Kafka in the NuGet Package Manager UI, or run the following command in the Package Manager Console: